Honorable mention finalists

 They also allow air to pass through slightly dampened cotton harmonica fabrics (inspired by the unusual pleated structure of the dome of the Palace of Fine Arts, mirrored on the eastern border of the park), increasing the filtration area.

 We used climate data at the project location and wrote an algorithm in Grasshopper to find the heights of each of the pyramids.
-The upper planes of the pyramids are made of sheet aluminum, which rapidly heats the air in the upper part, increasing convection currents.
+The upper planes of the pyramids are made of sheet aluminum, which rapidly heats the air in the upper part, increasing convection flows.

 REALIZATION